andrewstiefel/andrewstiefel.com/_pages/now.md

 This page was updated October 17, 2024 from near Seattle, Washington.
 The purpose of the page is to share what I'm up to and working on currently.
 I aim to update it every few months.

 ## Currently
-- Planting trees, bushes, and the winter garden
+- Planting trees, bushes, and the winter vegetable garden
-- Painting the house, tables, and other outdoor furniture
+- Painting the house, picnic table, and other outdoor furniture

 ## Making
 - Hacking away on projects like this site and whatever else I can find time for
-- Building NASA Lego sets
+- Writing on this blog about whatever comes to mind

 ## Reading
 - James by Percival Everett